 - What Next? - we’ll discuss individual Action Plans for deferrals.
 As a group we’ll discuss working as a Climbing Wall Instructor with advice and top tips.

-- Course Finish - usually we’ll wrap up the course by around 16:30.
+- Course Finish - usually we’ll wrap up the assessment by around 15:30.